petershin/liferay-learn/docs/commerce/latest/en/store-management/configuring-payment-methods/liferay-commerce-connector-to-paypal-sdk.md

 1. Click *Save*.

-   Liferay Commerce Connector to PayPal SDK is now enabled for your store.
+   PayPal is now enabled for your store.

 1. Open your site and use the account selector to create a new account.